Mechtild Widrich

-Mechtild Widrich is an Austrian art historian, curator, and Professor at the School of the Art Institute of Chicago.
+Mechtild Widrich is an Austrian-American art historian, curator, and Professor at the School of the Art Institute of Chicago.

-Educated at University of Vienna, the Free University Berlin (M.Phil Art History, University of Vienna) and the MIT School of Architecture (PhD History, Theory, and Criticism of Art and Architecture), Widrich taught art and architectural history at the University of Vienna, the ETH Zürich, the University of Zürich, the Academy of Fine Arts Vienna, the Eikones Summer School at University of Basel and the University of Applied Arts Vienna.
+Educated at University of Vienna, the Free University Berlin (M.Phil.
+Art History, University of Vienna) and the MIT School of Architecture and Planning (PhD History, Theory, and Criticism of Art and Architecture), Widrich taught art and architectural history at the University of Vienna, the ETH Zürich, the University of Zürich, the Academy of Fine Arts Vienna, the Eikones Summer School at University of Basel and the University of Applied Arts Vienna.

 After a postdoctoral curatorial position at the National Gallery in Washington D.C.
-(2009–10) and a junior faculty position at ETH Zurich (2011–13), she was a senior research fellow at the Eikones Center for the Theory and History of the Image at University of Basel from 2011-13.
+(2009–10) and a junior faculty position at ETH Zurich (2011–13), she was a senior research fellow at the Eikones Center for the Theory and History of the Image at University of Basel from 2013 to 2015.
 In 2014, Widrich was appointed Professor of Contemporary Art History at the University of Vienna, and also in the Art History, Theory, and Criticism department of the School of the Art Institute of Chicago, where she started teaching in fall 2015.
-Widrich is a 2022-23 faculty fellow at the Notre Dame Institute for Advanced Study.
+Widrich has held Visiting Professorships at the University of Applied Arts (2022), Vienna, and the University of Chicago (2023), and is the 2026 Chillida Chair Visiting Professor at Goethe University Frankfurt am Main.

-Widrich was on the Academic Advisory Board of the Jewish Museum Vienna from 2011 to 2022, and on the expert committee for the recontextualization of the monument to Karl Lueger in Vienna (2022).
+Widrich has been on the Academic Advisory Board of the Jewish Museum Vienna since 2011, and has served on expert committees, for example for the recontextualization of the monument to Karl Lueger in Vienna (2022), as well as for the WWII Bunker in Frankfurt Feuerbach (2024-25).